Extracorporeal Shockwave Therapy: Get Runners Back in Motion

 • 3-month history of atraumatic right proximal hamstring tendinopathy (PHT)

-• mild strength deficit with supine plank and 30 degrees resisted hamstring curl
+• Mild strength deficit with supine plank and 30-degree resisted hamstring curl

 What treatment options were presented to the runners?

-Runner A was offered PT and interventional treatment of injections or prolotherapy or Radial Pressure Wave Therapy, also known as EPAT (Extracorporeal Pulse Activation Technology).
+Runner A was offered PT and interventional treatment of injections, prolotherapy or Radial Pressure Wave Therapy, also known as EPAT (Extracorporeal Pulse Activation Technology).
 Runner B's options included PT along with EPAT, corticosteroid injections, or injections.

-Both runners expressed their desire to keep training and eagerly selected shockwave therapy to be incorporated in their treatment plan.
+Both runners expressed their desire to keep training and eagerly selected Shockwave therapy to be incorporated into their treatment plan.

 What did the clinical outcome reveal about the use of EPAT/ESWT therapy?